-Workers that manage their time proficiently understand the importance of smart work as opposed to hard work.
-Smart work is knowing how much effort to put in based on how critical the task is.
-It is not always advisable to expend excess energy on every single project because critical tasks require a greater amount of brainpower and skill.
+Workers that manage time proficiently understand the importance of smart work as opposed to hard work.
+Smart work is when team members prioritize tasks depending on how important they are.
+It is not advisable to expend excessive energy on every project because critical tasks require more brainpower and skill.

-As a result, well-meaning employees who work hard rather than intelligently risk burning out before beginning the most important activities.
+Well-meaning employees who work hard rather than intelligently will burn out long before they begin the most improtant tasks.

 5. Minimizes Anxiety

-High-stress levels in the workplace are directly correlated with poor time management skills.
-Feeling overwhelmed and exhausted by the end of each day can take a serious toll on one's mental and physical health, while also impacting performance levels.
+High-stress levels in the restaurant industry are directly coorelate to poor time management skills.
+When an employee feels overwhelmed and exhausted by the end of each day, it takes a toll on mental and physical health.
+It also impacts performance levels.

-Unfortunately, this creates an endless cycle in which poor time management skills lead to increased stress, which results in poor performance and further anxiety.
-Effective time management eliminates this negative cycle by ensuring there is plenty of time to complete the most urgent goals, thereby decreasing any unwanted anxiety.
+Unfortunately, this creates an endless cycle in which poor time management skills leads to greater stress, which leads to poor performance and greater anxiety.
+Effective time management eliminates this negative cycle.
+It ensures there is plenty of time to complete the most urgent goals, and thereby decreases any unwanted anxiety.

 6. Helps Manage Disruptions

-A disruptive atmosphere can negatively impact the productivity and operational effectiveness of an organization.
-It is one of the primary reasons why individuals waste time rather than using it wisely.
+A disruptive atmosphere can negatively impact the productivity and operational effectiveness of a restaurant.
+It is one of the primary reasons why individuals waste time rather than use it wisely.

-Effective time management allows individuals to be better at handling these distractions, whereas ineffective time managers have more difficulty staying focused.
+Effective time management allows individuals to better handle distractions, whereas ineffective time managers are unable to focus at work.

 7. Minimizes Conflicts with Team Members

-Ineffective time management indirectly or directly impacts everyone in the organization.
+Ineffective time management indirectly or directly impacts everyone in the restaurant.

-Because most tasks require collaboration from several different business units, it causes a disruption when one person completes their portion late.
-If this is a frequent occurrence, members of other departments will become frustrated and unwilling to work with this individual.
+Because most tasks require collaboration between the front of the house and back of the house, there is a disruption when one employee completes their portion late.
+If this is a frequent occurrence, team members in other areas of the restaurant will grow frustrated.
+They also won't want to work with the inefficient individual.

-Good time management ensures individuals spend time on critical tasks, which optimizes and strengthens relationships between coworkers and departments.
+Good time management ensures individuals spend time on critical tasks, which optimizes and strengthens relationships across all aspects of the restaurant.

-Time management is a broad term that requires utilizing a set of different skills to ensure optimal effectiveness.
-It necessitates assessing a workload, prioritizing critical tasks, and focusing on productive ventures.
+Time management is a broad term that requires one to utilize a skillset to ensure optimal effectiveness.
+It necessitates an individual to assess a workload, prioritize critical tasks, and focus on productive ventures.

-To better understand how an organization ensures productivity in the workplace, it's essential to know the different types of effective time management and how they function.
+To better understand how a restaurant ensures productivity in the workplace, it's essential to know the different types of effective time management and how they function.

 Good time managers prioritize their requirements to ensure they finish the most essential tasks in the correct order.
-They consider which tasks must be completed, estimate how long they take to finish and know their level of importance in comparison to others.
-This requires
+They consider critical to-do items, estimate how long they will take to finish, and know their level of importance in comparison to others.
+This requires -

 - Allocating resources effectively